-Measure is a standalone app.
+- Measure is a standalone app.
 The icon is a black square with white ruler notches and a yellow bar: tap this (you may need to swipe down and search for it) to open the app.

-This measurement will now remain, even if you point the iPhone in a different direction and come back - you'll need to tap Clear at the top, or Start Again when prompted, to get rid of it.
-But you can add further dimensions.
-You could tap two entirely new points, or tap another corner of the same object and then move the target close to one of the previous points and it will be easy to join it on.
+- If you wanted to measure more than one side of something you can.
+Once you have two points selected you can then tap two entirely new points, or tap on another corner of the same object and then move the target close to one of the previous points and it will be easy to join it on.